EduardoGimenesCustodio/nodejs-concepts-api/README.md

 ## Description

-Project developed during the study of an Ignite trail.
+Project developed during the study of the Ignite Node.js Trail.
 It consists of an API that performs CRUD of users, exploring technical concepts.